kanhua/Udacity-DA-projects/P1 New York Subway/Analyzing the NYC Subway Dataset.md

 We use Mann-Whitney U Test to compare the ridership of NYC subway at rainy and non-rainy days.
 In this test, we choose the column ```ENTRIESn_hourly``` as the response and the column ```rain``` as the feature.
 We used a two-tailed test because our goal is to know whether the population of ```ENTRIESn_hourly``` in rainy and non-rainy days differ from each other.
-The null hypothesis is that the samples of ```ENTRIES_hourly``` at rainy and non-rainy days come from the same population[3].
+The null hypothesis is that the samples of ```ENTRIESn_hourly``` at rainy and non-rainy days come from the same population.
 The p-critical value is chosen to be 0.05.

 **1.2 Why is this statistical test applicable to the dataset?
 In particular, consider the assumptions that the test is making about the distribution of ridership in the two samples.**

-Mann-Whitney U-Test is applicable to the dataset because the distribution of ```ENTRIES_hourly``` is non-normal, as shown in the histogram plotted in Section 3.1.
-Therefore, Also, this dataset conforms the underlying assumptions of Mann-Whitney U-Test: [1]
+Mann-Whitney U-Test is applicable to the dataset because the distribution of ```ENTRIESn_hourly``` is non-normal, as shown in the histogram plotted in Section 3.1.
+Therefore, Also, this dataset conforms the underlying assumptions of Mann-Whitney U-Test:
 - The feature to be analyzed is ordinal and only has two groups.
 - Each entries of the data is independent.
 - The response is continuous.